PatrickHechler/primitive-code/README.md

 * `ERR_ILLEGAL_ARG` : indicates an illegal argument
     * value: `8`
     * this error value indicates that some argument has an illegal value
-* `ERR_ILLEGAL_STATE` : indicates that some state is invalid
+* `ERR_ILLEGAL_DATA` : indicates that some data is invalid
     * value: `9`
-    * this error value indicates that a state is invalid, for example an invalid/unknown magic value
+    * this error value indicates that a data is invalid, for example an invalid/unknown magic value
 * `ERR_OUT_OF_MEMORY` : indicates that the system is out of memory
     * value: `10`
     * this error value indicates that the system could not allocate the needed memory